'Final Jeopardy' response leaves guest host Aaron Rodgers speechless

 Scott's question references the Packers' controversial decision to kick a field goal when they were down 31-23 to the Tampa Bay Buccaneers during the last two minutes of the NFC Championship Game in January instead of going for a touchdown.

 The decision ultimately cost the Packers a trip to the Super Bowl.
-The Patriots won the game 31 - 26.
+The Bucs won the game 31 - 26.

 Rodgers, who himself gave a laugh while reading the question and then had a smirk on his face, took a moment to compose himself and told Scott, "That is a great question.
 It should be correct, but unfortunately for this game today that's incorrect."